 Tip: Have respondents use the things and objects around them to tell their story.

 Fact is not the truth.
 Never start your presentation to a client by stating what the important facts are.
 Instead, consider what fascinates, compels and/or moves you the most, and start with that.
-Due to neuro-coupling, if you are not engaged or moved by t.he story, nor will your audience be engaged.
+Due to neural coupling, if you are not engaged or moved by the story, nor will your audience be engaged.

 Tip: The key to compelling delivery is to start with the emotion and it can be a totally random emotion but make this the core story, then follow with the facts.
 Let the facts hang on the core or the emotionally punchy story for more impact.